SciML/SciMLBase.jl/docs/src/index.md

 ## Inverse Problems, Parameter Estimation, and Structural Identification

-We note that parameter estimation and inverse problems are solved directly on their constituant problem types using tools like [DiffEqFlux.jl](https://github.com/SciML/DiffEqFlux.jl).
+We note that parameter estimation and inverse problems are solved directly on their constituent problem types using tools like [DiffEqFlux.jl](https://github.com/SciML/DiffEqFlux.jl).
 Thus for example, there is no `ODEInverseProblem`, and instead `ODEProblem` is used to find the parameters `p` that solve the inverse problem.